Best Mobile Ad Formats and Ad Sizes to Increase Viewability and Revenue

 The most popular interstitial ad size is 320*480.
 However, it captures the full screen of the mobile and stalls the user.
 So, you should use them sparingly.

-Be cautious while using pop-ups as Google can block the ads on your sites if you do not follow the Better Ads Standards.
-To make sure that you are not violating the standards, learn how to use Google Ad Experience Report.
+Be cautious while using pop-ups, as Google can block the ads on your sites if you do not follow the Better Ads Standards.
+To ensure you are not violating the standards, learn how to use Google Ad Experience Report.

-When the page load time is higher than the acceptable value, you can’t run interstitial ads as they can make the page even slower.
+When the page load time exceeds the acceptable value, you can’t run interstitial ads, as they can make the page even slower.

 Mobile native ads are the ones that blend well with the content on your site.
 They are non-intrusive and the most subtle form of advertising.
 However, they are proven to earn higher views and shares than the other ad content formats.

-Most often, users will engage with the content without realizing that it is an ad.
-If the ads are matching the context of the page, the CTRs can go as high as 50%.
+Users will often engage with the content without realizing it is an ad.
+If the ads match the page’s context, the CTRs can go as high as 50%.

 Why should you try it?